 Establishes Governance and Operating Model – An enterprise’s strategy is executed by management’s organization and execution of day-to-day operations to achieve business objectives.
 As the operating model typically reflects the legal and management structure with the accompanying reporting lines, how it is administered and governed can introduce new and different risks or complexities that may affect the enterprise’s strategic execution, management of risk and achievement of objectives.
 Therefore, the ERM process must take into account the risk profile associated with the enterprise’s operating model.

 Defines Desired Organizational Behaviors – COSO frames desired behaviors within the context of the enterprise’s core values and attitudes toward risk.
 Whether an institution considers itself to be risk averse, risk neutral or risk aggressive, COSO suggests that it encourage a risk-aware culture.
-Such a culture is characterized by strong leadership, a participative management style, accountability for actions as well as results, an explicit embedding of risk in decision-making processes, and open and positive risk dialogues.
+Such a culture is characterized by strong leadership, a participative management style, accountability for actions as well as results, an explicit embedding of risk in decision-making processes, and open and positive risk dialogs.
 These characteristics integrate risk into the day-to-day business.